nuki-susanti/nuki-susanti.github.io/_posts/2023-01-10-road-crash-analysis.md

 <p style="margin-bottom:-30px"></p>

 ## **Goal**
-The objective of this road safety analysis to help analyze the influential factors causing traffic accidents, locate accident hot-spots and perform classification supervised machine learning to predict accident severity.
+The objective of this road safety analysis to help analyze the influential factors causing traffic accidents, locate accident hot-spots and perform supervised machine learning for predicting accident severity.
 Python and Tableau are used for data visualization and analysis presentation.
 Personally, as a professional in HSE area (Health Safety Environment), I selected this analysis subject intentionally to add values and insights to my current knowledge.

 <p style="margin-bottom:-30px"></p>